root4me/staysolitude/Readme.md

 grunt build
 ```

-6. Check in the code changes or Image changes (check in master)
+6. Check in the code changes or Image changes (check in master branch for this repository)
   Navigate to \staysolitude
   ```
   git status